Quick Feet Test

 - reliability: if you perform this test on grass or some other surface, or use another layout such as the football field yard lines, you should make sure that all the details are recorded with the results, so that they can be replicated next time the test is conducted.

 - comments: While running you should pump your arms vigorously in a sprint-arm motion, use minimal knee lift, and move forward across the ground as quickly as possible.
-This test can be improved with practice.
+Performance on this test can be improved with practice.

 - See also: other tests of agility